jkmuriithi/lingcon_workshop/README.md

-# lingcon_workshop
+# lingcon_workshop (Python 3)

-My materials for the November 18 Lingcon work shop
+George McIntire's materials for the November 18 Lingcon work shop, edited to work in Python 3

 Linkedin: https://www.linkedin.com/in/georgemcintire